infra-grails/infra-file-storage/README.md

     }
 ```

-Then just use `fileStorageService` or `fileStorage` Spring bean to store your files.
+Then just use `fileStorageService` Spring bean to manage your files.

 If you want to change environment-specified behaviour of file storage, override `fileStorage` Spring bean in `resources.groovy`: